ikskuh/spu-mark-ii/documentation/specs/spu-mark-ii.md

 This interrupt is triggered when an error happens in the ALU.
 The reasons may be:

 - Division by zero

+##### SOFTWARE
+This interrupt is meant to be triggered by executing `CPUCTRL` and will never be triggered by either peripherial hardware or internal circumstances.

 ##### IRQ
 This interrupt is the maskable external interrupt.
 If the `IRQ` pin is signalled, the interrupt will be triggered.